Bsri-1/CODSOFT/README.md

-This project is for internship purpose by CODSOFT.
+This project is for internship purpose by CODSOFT